scrtlabs/SecretNetwork/docs/run-full-node-mainnet.md

 enigmad validate-genesis
 ```

-### 8. Add `bootstrap.enigmachain.enigma.co` as a persistent peer in your configuration file.
+### 8. Add `bootstrap.mainnet.enigma.co` as a persistent peer in your configuration file.

 If you are curious, you can query the RPC endpoint on that node http://bootstrap.mainnet.enigma.co:26657/ (please note that the RPC port `26657` is different from the P2P port `26656` below)